mtrainings/GitOps_and_ArgoCD/LAB/LAB10/Create_projects.md

 # Create Projects

+This exercise covers the creation of Argo CD projects and applications within those projects.
+Follow these steps:

 <details>
 <summary><b>Solution</b></summary>
 <p>

 ## 1. Create an Argo CD Project Declaratively with the Following Specifications

 **Example Manifest:**